movq/openbsd/notes/vmd-block-devices.md

   opening the descriptor to preserve the current anti-TOCTOU design.
 A policy decision is also needed on whether ad hoc device assignment is root-only while administrator-defined VMs may use configured devices.

-Tests And Documentation

-- Extend the regress/usr.sbin/vmd coverage with a disposable vnd(4) image exposed through /dev/rvndNc, avoiding tests against real disks.
-- Verify whole-device and individual-partition capacity, guest read/write correctness, persistence after shutdown, reboot behavior, lock release, and unchanged raw/QCOW2 file behavior.
-- Add negative tests for /dev/null, QCOW2 format on a device, nonexistent or zero-sized partitions, permission denial, duplicate/overlapping device use, out-of-range virtio requests, and sector arithmetic overflow.
-- Test 4K-sector behavior according to the chosen policy, plus short I/O, device removal/error propagation, and cache flushing if implemented.
-- Update vm.conf(5), vmctl(8), and likely vmd(8) to say “raw character disk
-  device,” require exclusive host ownership, and warn that assigning a mounted, swap, boot, or softraid member disk can corrupt the host.

-No changes should be required under sys/dev/vmm or in the architecture-specific VMM code unless the scope expands beyond the existing userland virtio-block emulation.